 Online resources make the search much easier than in Clara’s lifetime, but it’s time-consuming.
 And my method was haphazard: making assumptions, testing hypotheses, following red herrings and wrong trails.
 I didn’t always keep a record of where I got information from.
 I’ve spent hours at it and why?
 What it is that keeps me willing to put in many hours on a laptop despite false leads and dead ends in a needle-in-a-haystack search for answers.
 Proving a connection is not going to make me a better writer.
 I could name-drop and bask in reflected glory, but who am I trying to impress?
 So I put it on hold for a while, but still I want to know, to hold that nugget of knowledge in my hands and turn it over and over to examine it from every side.

-So far, I’ve worked out who Mary Ann’s parents and siblings were.
-I’ve learnt that we almost certainly share a common ancestor from Yorkshire, if we trace far enough back.
+Beyond that, it’s largely supposition.
+We may well share a common ancestor with the poet through forebears in Yorkshire if we trace far enough back.
 But finding a close relationship between William and Mary Ann Wordsworth has eluded me.
-On his side, there are a host of Richards, Williams, and Johns; on her side, generation after generation of Elias’s, Josias, Samuels, and Johns, as well as a multiplicity of Marys, Anns, Elizabeths and Sarahs.
+If I’m on the right track, on his side, there are a host of Richards, Williams, and Johns; on her side, generation after generation of Elias’s, Josias, Samuels, and Johns, as well as a multiplicity of Marys, Anns, Elizabeths and Sarahs.
 That makes it confusing, and so far there’s no match that bridges the gap between the two sides of the family.

 Except, perhaps, intriguingly, could it be that the missing link is not through the male line as you’d think, but through the Sarah Wordsworth who married Elias Wordsworth, brother of Samuel?

 Extracts from Clara’s and Julie’s letters

 These extracts of letters between Clara and her younger sister Julie were included in Clara’s 1948 memoir.